Precision and recall: Accuracy, imbalanced data, and balanced accuracy

-Accuracy can be a misleading metric for imbalanced data sets.
-Consider a sample with 95 negative and 5 positive values.
-Classifying all values as negative in this case gives 0.95 accuracy score.
+Because of the above, Accuracy can be a limited/misleading metric when comparing data sets with different base prevalence (i.e. differently imbalanced data sets).
+For example, a method with 90% precision and 50% recall would yield an accuracy of either 83% or 50%, depending if the prevalence in the dataset is 30% or 90%.
+Also, if a sample has 95 negative and 5 positive values, then classifying all values as negative (100% recall and 0% precision) would give 0.95 accuracy score.

 There are many metrics that don't suffer from this problem.
 For example, balanced accuracy (bACC) normalizes true positive and true negative predictions by the number of positive and negative samples, respectively, and divides their sum by two: